Supporting Employee Health & Wellness

 Community Scavenger Hunts to Promote Walking and Bicycling

-Offered community scavenger hunts since 2019 for people to walk or bike around town and learn more about the community; offered in New Ulm, Sleepy Eye and Springfield in 2021.
+Since 2019, the team has offered community scavenger hunts for people to walk or bike around town and learn more about the community; offered in New Ulm, Sleepy Eye and Springfield in 2021.

 Success Story: MRCI Nursing Room